kkibalnichenko/nodejs-gmp-coursebook/Modules/docs/5-testing/6-unit-tests.md

 });
 ```

-### Example 2
+## Example 2

 Looks simple?
 Let’s move on and have a look at more complex examples.

+### Implementation

 Suppose we have a function `getGenderByName()` that returns gender and probability by name provided.
 This function:
 - has validation for `name` argument: only English letters are allowed.
 Otherwise, it throws an error.
 - calls external Genderize API and passes name to it.
 This API returns gender by name and probability
 - if probability is less than 90%, the function throws an error.
 Otherwise returns `gender`, `name`, `probability` and `count`.